sumey/MasterTap/README.md

 * SQLCipher key is not salted.
 * Only supports Android 4.4 (KitKat) and higher.
-* Has not been tested thoroughly and is not ready for daily usage.
+* Has not been tested thoroughly and is not ready for regular/stable usage.

 ## Licence